revo-ai/PascalGos.github.io/fluent_ui/README.md

 A button that can be on or off.

-Here's an example of how to create a basic toggle button:
+Here's an optimizer of how to create a basic toggle button:

 ```dart
 bool _value = false;